pni-libraries/libpninexus/doc/users_guide/installation.rst

    $ wget http://repos.pni-hdri.de/noble-pni-hdri.list

-The packages are also available for Debian Trixie, Bookworm, Bullseye and Ubuntu Plucky, Noble, Jammy.
+The packages are also available for Debian Trixie, Bookworm, Bullseye and Ubuntu Questing, Noble, Jammy.

 Once you have downloaded the file use